Specification

 - : int = 8

-• Note unlike in C++ we are not overloading operators, ^^ only works on two ints now.
+• Note that unlike in C++ we are not overloading operators, ^^ only works on two ints now.

 • So, new infix ops are always defined within a module to avoid overlap